TUART

 Tuart (Eucalyptus gomphocephala) is a superb forest giant growing within the Swan Coastal Plain, an area of about 15000 km².
 With distinctive rough, textured grey bark becoming darker on branches, tuarts have silvery olive green dense foliage.
 In the past tuart habitat has been described as woodlands as it is more open than a forest, although these days it is simply described as tuart forest.
 Early settlers first description of the tuart woodlands was of open forest with 'visibility clear for half a mile in any direction'.

 Logging took place soon after settlement in the Swan River Colony, first in Kings Park then south around the Ludlow region named for Fredrick Ludlow who first settled in the area after 1834.
 The famous Busselton Jetty was constructed for improved shipping access in 1865 right next to the Ludlow forest.
-State forest 1 and 2 were purchased in 1919, and a mill was established in 1920.
-Logging continued on and off until 1974 when attitudes began to change, and the Tuart Forest National Park was created in 1987.
+State forest 1 and 2 were purchased in 1919, and a mill was established in 1920, along with the Ludlow Forestry School in 1921.
+Logging continued on and off until 1974 when attitudes began to change, and the Tuart Forest National Park was created in 1987, tuarts now being fully protected.
 Tuart wood is prized where great strength and durability is needed.
 Such uses were in shipbuilding, wheel manufacturing, railway carriages and bridge supports among other general heavy construction.
 Its wood finishes to a honey colour with darker interlocking grains providing tremendous strength.
 The timber is very difficult to work on and is one of the heaviest woods in the world.

 Tuart is protected now with many parks and reserves around Perth containing old mature trees including Kings Park and Bold Park.
 In Perth's southern suburbs the Beeliar Wetlands contains remnant tuart populations and fine specimens can still be found through Mandurah despite much land clearance and urbanisation.